dsatlse/dsatlse.github.io/content/about.md

 template = "index.html"
 +++

-# About

-Set up in 2017, the _LSESU Data Science Society_ (formerly _LSESU Machine Learning Society_) is a student society at the London School of Economics and Political Science.
+Set up in 2017, the LSESU Data Science Society (formerly LSESU Machine Learning Society) is a student society at the London School of Economics and Political Science.
 This is the {{ committee() }} committee.
 We aim to increase the LSE community’s understanding of machine learning, its potential applications and equip members with relevant competencies.

 With the increased availability of large data sets and the importance of predicting outcomes rather than just explaining them in the social sciences, machine learning is starting to become a popular tool.
 However, both the theory and application of these methods remain detached from the research and teaching we are exposed to.
 We want to address the broadening interface between ML and social sciences by empowering students with the right tools to be able to understand and deploy ML methods to solve their data-driven questions.
 We we will focus on the following.